daver234/Recipe-Finder/README.md

 ## Overview

-The purpose of this app is to help someone find a recipe.
+The purpose of this app is to help someone find a food recipe and have it available for offline use.

 Upon starting the app, you are presented with a table of top rated recipes in descending order.
 As you scroll, the table loads more recipes.
 Tapping on a recipe cell segues to the detail of the recipe.
 Tapping on the search bar, allows searching for new recipes based on the search terms entered.